 Recorded with local giants such as Adam Scheflan on bass and Kutiman on drums, the album consists of several catchy hits granting a melodic-pop feel that brings a sweet sound to the ears with a tangy middle eastern twist.
 The mesmorising song, Desert Love became a major

 hit in the band’s local scene, spreading later on to the rest of the world.
 Going Down was the most played song on Berlin-based radio station, Radioeins, in 2015.

-Ouzo Bazooka’s self-titled debut album was released in 2014 and kicked off the bands career with
+Ouzo Bazooka’s self-titled debut album was released in 2014 and kicked off the bands career with a brilliant start.

 Uri then decided to team up with drummer, Ira Raviv (Monti Fiori, Boom Pam) and keyboard player Dani Ever Hadani (Rami Fortis, Boom Pam) to form the present band and create the second album, Simoom.
 The album is an elegant demonstration of Uri’s ability to combine all of his influences and experiences together in the smoothest way possible.
 The album takes you on a dreamy psychedelic journey through heavy fuzzed guitars, colourful synthesisers, roaring drums and “garage-esque” fun.
 This well-performed blend can easily be heard throughout the album, from the spacey psychedelic keys and vocals on Look Around, to the traditional heavy dabke groove of Clouds of Sorrow, and up until the swinging thundering drums on Black Witch.